 Future of I.T jobs

 This question is asked a lot within the I.T world and in this blog, I can shed some light on the subject.
-With the introduction of technologies such as virtualisation, the Internet of Things (IoT) and automation, Software-defined networking and cloud-based services; will these affect the future of IT jobs and take away some of the core everyday tasks and responsibilities performed by I.T department?.
+With the introduction of new technologies such as virtualisation, the Internet of Things (IoT) and automation, Software-defined networking and cloud-based services; will these affect the future of IT jobs and take away some of the core everyday tasks and responsibilities performed by the I.T department?.

-The same technologies that admins out there are working to implement are at the same time making some of their every day tasks redundant.
+The same technologies that admins out there are working to implement are at the same time making some of their everyday tasks redundant.
 We can all see how much easier Virtualisation has made managing servers for systems administrators.
 The same will go for managing networks when Software Defined Networking really takes off.

 So whats in stall for the future of I.T jobs and where to now for these highly trained I.T professionals?